usethesource/salix/README.md

 © Tijs van der Storm [@tvdstorm](https://twitter.com/tvdstorm)

+DISCLAIMER: this very much work in progress; the design may change in signficant ways, especially on the Javascript side of things.

 Salix is Rascal library for developing Web-based GUI programs.
 It emulates the [Elm Architecture](https://guide.elm-lang.org/architecture/), but since Rascal does not run in the browser (yet), all user code written in Rascal is executed on the server.
 HTML is sent to the browser and the browser sends messages back to the server, where they are interpreted on the model, to construct the new view.

 The concepts described below are shamelessly copied from Elm; this document describes merely how they are realized in the context of Rascal.